Should I Share Office Space with My Ex's New Partner? AITA?

 Mary has been bringing John to social gatherings in our building, introducing him to our neighbors, and treating him like an established part of the community.
 I feel uncomfortable with this because I believe that our building is a space shared by families, and I don't think it's appropriate for Mary's new partner to be so involved in our community gatherings.

 By articulating your needs, you not only create a healthier environment for yourself but also for your child.
-This approach not only fosters personal well-being but also sets a precedent for respectful interactions among all parties involved.
+This approach fosters personal well-being and sets a precedent for respectful interactions among all parties involved.
 Ultimately, prioritizing emotional boundaries can lead to a more harmonious co-parenting relationship, benefiting everyone in the long run.

 Comment from u/CheeseNapoleon87